tritemio/manta_manu/ES_formulas.md

 Formally, the only difference with the ALEX photon stream is that
 \(A_{ex}\) in ALEX is replaced with \(DA_{ex}\) in PAX.
-Differently from \(F_{AexDem}\) in ALEX, \(F_{DAexDem}\) in PAX contains fluorescent signal due to D laser excitation.
+Differently from \(F_{AexDem}\) in ALEX, \(F_{DAexDem}\) in PAX contains useful fluorescent signal due to D laser excitation.
 With this notation, in both ALEX and PAX, we can define the total signal during D excitation (e.g. burst size):